Rector Transition

 -Deliver a Liturgy for Commissioning during a church service.

-• Phase Two: Internal Preparation - In progress
+Phase Two: Internal Preparation - Completed November 18.
+2025

 Committee review the Search Committee Charge- as briefly outlined below: